Yven Moyo

-Yven Rochild Victor Moyo (born 15 March 1992) is a professional footballer who plays as a left midfielder for Belgian Division 2 club RE Durbuy.
-Born in France, he is a former Republic of the Congo international.
+Yven Rochild Victor Moyo (born 15 March 1992) is a professional footballer who plays as a left midfielder.
+A dual French-Congolese national, he is a former Republic of the Congo international.

 Club career

 Born in Orléans, France, Moyo began his career at Sochaux.
 He signed a four-year contract with Newcastle United on 29 September 2010.

 In 2017, Moyo left Laval.
 In January 2022, he joined Belgian club RE Durbuy.

 International career

-Moyo made his international debut for Congo on 11 November 2011 in a 5–0 victory over São Tomé and Príncipe in a 2014 FIFA World Cup qualifier.
+Moyo made his international debut for Congo on 11 November 2011, in a 5–0 victory over São Tomé and Príncipe in a 2014 FIFA World Cup qualifier.